juniscoding/rowanbot_twt/README.md

 # Building your own Twitter quote bot

 * Create an account for your bot
-* Go to the [Delevopers](https://developer.twitter.com/) Portal and get started with a Free account (It allows to make up to 1500 posts per month, which translates to approximately a post every 30 minutes)
+* Go to the [Delevopers Portal](https://developer.twitter.com/en/portal), scroll to the bottom and get started with a Free account (It allows to make up to 1500 posts per month, which translates to approximately a post every 30 minutes)
-* Create a Project and an App inside of it, it should be free to have one each per account
+* It'll ask you to write a text with 250 characters about the intended use of the API, just describe the bot until it hits the minimum
+* Your dashboard will already show a Project and App created for you with a random name, you can rename both of these if you want but it's also not necessary

 ## Gathering quotes